Cheshire: Green belt

 Cheshire contains portions of two green belt areas surrounding the large conurbations of Merseyside and Greater Manchester (North Cheshire Green Belt, part of the North West Green Belt) and Stoke-on-Trent (South Cheshire Green Belt, part of the Stoke-on-Trent Green Belt), these were first drawn up from the 1950s.
 Contained primarily within Cheshire East and Chester West & Chester, with small portions along the borders of the Halton and Warrington districts, towns and cities such as Chester, Macclesfield, Alsager, Congleton, Northwich, Ellesmere Port, Knutsford, Warrington, Poynton, Disley, Neston, Wilmslow, Runcorn, and Widnes are either surrounded wholly, partially enveloped by, or on the fringes of the belts.
 The North Cheshire Green Belt is contiguous with the Peak District Park boundary inside Cheshire.

 Borders

 The ceremonial county borders Merseyside, Greater Manchester, Derbyshire, Staffordshire and Shropshire in England along with Flintshire and Wrexham in Wales, arranged by compass directions as shown in the table. below.
 Cheshire also forms part of the North West England region.

 Flora and fauna

-In July 2022, the first beaver was born in Cheshire for the first time in 400 years.
+In July 2022, beavers bred in Cheshire for the first time in 400 years, following a reintroduction scheme.